uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 It is important to note that the Commission’s work inspired others to undertake commemorative projects using their own resources.
 One example is the Government of Canada’s decision to memorialize the legacy of Indian residential schools through the permanent installation of a stained-glass window in the Centre Block of Parliament Hill.
-The design selected for the window was created by Aboriginal artist Christi Belcourt and is entitled =^_Giniigaaniimenaaning=_ or_ =^Looking Ahead=_.
+The design selected for the window was created by Aboriginal artist Christi Belcourt and is entitled =^Giniigaaniimenaaning= or =^Looking Ahead=.

 The Commission issued a separate call for proposals for community events and allocated funding to approved projects up to a maximum of $15,000 per event.
-The TRC supported seventy-five community events, which were designed to promote healing and reconciliation by developing collective community narratives about the impact of the residential school system on former students, families, and communities.
+The =|TRC=Truth and Reconciliation Commission of Canada= supported seventy-five community events, which were designed to promote healing and reconciliation by developing collective community narratives about the impact of the residential school system on former students, families, and communities.

 ## Interim report

-In February 2012, as part of its mandate, the Commission issued an =^Interim Report= with findings and recommendations, along with a short history of residential schools, entitled _They Came for the Children_.
+In February 2012, as part of its mandate, the Commission issued an =^Interim Report= with findings and recommendations, along with a short history of residential schools, entitled =^They Came for the Children=.
 Because recommendations in the =^Interim Report= dealt with gaps in school curricula, the Commission made it a priority to meet with provincial and territorial education ministers to advocate for the development of curriculum on the legacy of residential schools and the mandatory adoption of that curriculum in all jurisdictions.

 ## National Centre for Truth and Reconciliation